-- 1. Drain all the water from the water system including the holding tank(s), the hot water heater, and freshwater tank.
+- Drain all the water from the water system including the holding tank(s) and freshwater tank.
 Also drain the water filter.
 For the holding tank(s), open the gate valve(s) to drain the tanks.
-Turn off water heater before draining to prevent burning element out.
 (NOTE: This procedure is to be performed only at a waste water pumping station to prevent dumping of contaminated water elsewhere).
 For the hot water heater, remove the outside cover and then remove the drain plug.
-When this tank is drained, replace the drain plug and then replace the cover.
-For the water tank, open the red-handled valve to drain the tank; then close the valve.
 Remove the filter cartridge from the water filter and store it in a clean environment.
 Empty any excess water from the filter housing and replace the housing. - 2.
-Turn the by-pass valve located in the exterior sanitation compartment to the "by-pass" position to prevent filling the water heater tank with antifreeze. - 3.
-Disconnect the inlet connection to the water pump located in the sanitary service compart ment under the motorhome.
+Disconnect the inlet connection to the water pump located in the sanitary service compartment under the motorhome.
 Attach the supplied, vinyl hose (via the plastic coupling on the hose) to the inlet connection and hand-tighten that connection.
-Do not over-tighten. - 4.
-Place the other end of the hose into a gallon of freshwater system antifreeze (one can refer to the local Tiffin Motorhomes dealer or representative for the freshwater antifreeze formu lation for your specific area).
+Do not over-tighten. - 3.
+Place the other end of the hose into a gallon of freshwater system antifreeze (one can refer to the local Tiffin Motorhomes dealer or representative for the freshwater antifreeze formulation for your specific area).
 NOTE: Do not use automotive antifreeze; use only antifreeze approved for RV applications.
-Otherwise, damage to the systems being protected may result. - 5.
+Otherwise, damage to the systems being protected may result. - 4.
 Turn "on" the water pump to start the flow of antifreeze.
 Turn "on" each faucet, one at a time and allow pure antifreeze to run through that piping.
-Let about one cup drop into the drains to protect the traps. - 6.
+Let about one cup drop into the drains to protect the traps. - 5.
 When all the antifreeze is withdrawn from the bottle, disconnect the clear vinyl hose from the water-pump inlet connection and reconnect the inlet line to the water pump.
-(This may require more than one gallon of antifreeze). - 7.
+(This may require more than one gallon of antifreeze). - 6.
 When the winterizing process is completed, turn the water pump "off" and then reconnect the water line.
-Store the vinyl hose for future use. - 8.
-Open the water supply valve that controls flow from the pump to the tank to help prevent freezing on that water line.
+Store the vinyl hose for future use.